garylirocks/quickrefs/azure-networking-virtual-wan.markdown

 ### Routing Intent

 - Can be enabled in either of the following places:
-  - Azure Firewall Manager -> vHub -> Security configuration -> Inter-hub (only works for Azure Firewall)
+  - Azure Firewall Manager -> vHub -> Security configuration (only works if Azure Firewall is deployed in vHub)
   - vHub -> Routing Intent (works for third-party firewalls as well)
+- Enabling routing intent **disables routing config on connections**, you don't need to config association/propagation, static routes, etc.
+  - For private traffic, it's always applied to all the VNets and branches
+  - For public traffic, it could be applied selectively, if the "Propagate default route" option is disabled on a VNet connection, then the `0.0.0.0/0` routing intent will not propagate to this connection
 - This summaries routes in the route tables to just following 4 prefixes, and next hop is the firewall:
   - 192.168.0.0/16
   - 172.16.0.0/12